Brandeis University International Business School

-Boston has been called one of the most livable cities in America.
-This reputation is enjoyed by 600,000 residents in Boston’s twenty diverse neighborhoods – and another 3.5 million in the wider metropolitan area – as well as 250,000 students in its nearly three dozen colleges and universities.
+Boston is known as one of the most vibrant, student-friendly cities in America with more than 600,000 people in its twenty diverse neighborhoods – another 3.5 million in the wider metropolitan area – as well as 250,000 students in its nearly three dozen colleges and universities.
 So, what exactly is this reputation based on?

-Is it that, despite its rich history, Boston remains a youthful city, and a center of contemporary culture?
-Is it the combination of skyscrapers in the financial district with brick row houses in the Back Bay?
-Or is it trendy shopping on Newbury Street, or bustling ethnic neighborhoods such as the Italian North End and Chinatown?
+It is that despite its rich history, Boston remains a youthful city and a center of contemporary culture.
+It is it’s combination of skyscrapers in the financial district with brick row houses in the Back Bay and the trendy shopping on Newbury Street, coupled with the vibrant ethnic neighborhoods in the Italian North End and Chinatown.

 Boston has countless historic sites and world-class cultural institutions such as the Freedom Trail, the Museum of Fine Arts and the John F. Kennedy Library.
 Those looking to enjoy the city’s nightlife can visit its restaurants, clubs and concert venues.
 And, of course, for sports fans, Boston boasts some of the country’s best teams in baseball, football, basketball, soccer and hockey.